adyrda2/SwiftUI-Projects/README.md

 Find coffee shops in your area.
 Pan around to different areas of the map and find coffee shops there too.
 This app uses MapKit, Core Location, and the Four Square API to gather information such as an address, and reviews.

-Since I am reusing a lot of the code in other projects, I've decided to encapsulate some of the core logic into local Swift Packages.
-For example, to query for certain categories such as "coffee shops", I created a local library called POISearcher.

 <a href="url">https://github.com/adyrda2/POISearcher/tree/main</a>

 <p float="left">